Farama-Foundation/PettingZoo/docs/tutorials/environmentcreation/1-project-structure.md

 ---
-title: "(WIP) Creating Environments: Repository Structure"
+title: "Tutorial: Repository Structure"
 ---

-# (WIP) Creating Environments: Repository Structure
+# Tutorial: Repository Structure

 ## Introduction

-Welcome to the first of five short tutorials, guiding you through the process of creating your own PettingZoo environment, from conception to deployment.
+Welcome to the first of four short tutorials, guiding you through the process of creating your own PettingZoo environment, from conception to deployment.

 We will be creating a parallel environment, meaning that each agent acts simultaneously.